Associate Professor of Biology

 B.S.
 Biological Sciences, University of California, Irvine

-We develop novel peptides and peptide delivery systems for low-cost, large-scale applications.
+We discover and develop novel peptides for low-cost, large-scale applications.
 We are especially interested in peptides and delivery systems that can solve Third-World problems.

-Male mosquitos feed exclusively on nectar while female mosquitoes need nectar to fuel their flights to find a blood meal.
+Male mosquitoes feed exclusively on nectar while female mosquitoes need nectar to fuel their blood quest flights.
+Leveraging this biology, the Kearney Lab is developing a system to deliver mosquito-specific peptide toxins produced in nectar for imbibition by mosquitoes.
+In this way, the mosquitoes travel to the nectar to receive a dose of toxin that kills only mosquitoes.
+In contrast, pesticides kill a wide array of insects and must be sprayed in sufficient volume to reach all mosquitoes, since pesticides kill by direct contact.
 We have identified Impatiens walleriana as a plant which is highly attractive to mosquitoes and is easily transformed genetically (Chen and Kearney, 2015).
-We are developing this plant as a model system to study the delivery of anti-mosquito and anti-dengue proteins through nectar to the mosquito.
-We are currently isolating a nectar-specific promoter from impatiens and working in collaboration with Yinghui Dan of Virginia Polytechnic University to produce transgenic impatiens plants.
+Impatiens are the top selling flowering shade plant world-wide.
+We are developing this plant as a model system to study the delivery of anti-mosquito proteins through nectar to the mosquito.
+We have developed a mosquito-specific peptide and have an efficient impatiens transformation system in operation.

-In collaboration with Alison McCormick of Touro University, California, we have produced 300 nm nanoparticles in plants in a project funded by the Gates Foundation.
+For Third World applications, a vaccine must be inexpensive to produce, preferably produced in Biosafety Level 1 (BSL1) conditions to further reduce costs, and stable even without cold storage.
+In collaboration with Alison McCormick of Touro University, California, we have produced 300 nm nanoparticle vaccines in plants in BSL1 conditions in a project funded by the Gates Foundation.
 These nanoparticles comprise an inner RNA core, which can replicate in human or plant cells, and a highly protective outer protein coat.
 They are avidly taken up by dendritic cells, the main antigen presenting cell of the human immune system.
 The RNA used is modified from Flock House virus, an insect virus, and the coat consists of Tobacco mosaic virus coat protein.
 The genes encoding these are delivered by agroinoculation to the chromosomes of intact plants, and the leaves are then harvested for nanoparticle purification a week later (Zhou et al., 2015).
-Our newly patented plant viral vector, FECT (Liu and Kearney, 2010), is also used in this process.
-Currently, we are directing the cellular localization of each component to improve encapsidation and yield from the plant production systems.
+We have improved the nanoparticle yield by redirecting a portion of the nanoparticle assembly to the endoplasmic reticulum as well as the mitochondria (Zhou and Kearney, 2017).

 Courses Currently Taught